backdrop-contrib/notify/README.txt

 If you check "Exclude contents from unverified authors from user notifications", notify will not notify about postings from unverified (i.e. anonymous) authors.
-You need only care about this setting if you you permit postings from anonymous authors.
+You need only care about this setting if you permit postings from anonymous authors.
 Even if you have spam protection in the shape of CAPTCHA or other measures, you may experience that some spammers still manage to post contents on your site.
 By checking this setting, you will at least save your